-Dr. Carreño-Morelli assumed in 2001 his present position with the University of Applied Sciences Western Switzerland in Sion (Systems Engineering Institute).
+Dr. Carreño-Morelli assumed in 2001 his present position with the University of Applied Sciences and Arsts Western Switzerland in Sion.
 He currently teaches in several courses of materials science and engineering, including powder metallurgy, composite materials and ceramics technology.
-His research interests are in the field of powder metallurgy, metal and ceramic injection moulding, mechanical alloying, processing of metal-ceramic composites and solid free-form fabrication techniques.
-Since 2002 he has been responsible for setting-up the powder injection moulding (PIM) technology at the Design & Materials Unit.
-He is the author of numerous refereed publications in international journals and conferences.
+His research interests are in the fields of powder metallurgy, additive manufacturing, and processing of metal-ceramic composites.
+At the Institute of Systems Engineering, he has been responsible for setting-up the technologies of powder injection moulding for metals and ceramics, press and sintering, selective laser melting and ink-jet based three dimensional printing.
+He leads the Powder Technology and Advanced Materials Research Group since 2011.
+He is the author of numerous refereed publications in international journals and conferences and has filled 5 patent applications.
 He also serves as an external reviewer for several scientific journals.
 He is on the editorial board of the open access journal Papers in Physics.
-He is a member of the European Powder Metallurgy Association, the Professional Society for Powder Metallurgy APMI International, the Additive Manufacturing Network, the Swiss Powder Metallurgy Working Group and the Argentinian Physics Association.
-Since 2010 he serves as a member of the Technical Program Committee (TPC) of the International Powder Metallurgy Congress EuroPM, including the upcoming meeting EuroPM2020 to be held in Lisbon, Portugal.
-Recent achievements include the net-shape fabrication of shape memory alloys, the processing of carbon nanotube - metal matrix composites and the powder injection moulding of titanium.
-He is the inventor of a novel variant of the three-dimensional printing technique: Solvent on Granule 3D Printing (SG-3DP).
+He is a member of the European Powder Metallurgy Association (EPMA), the Professional Society for Powder Metallurgy (APMI International), the Additive Manufacturing Network, the SVMT Expert Group Powder Technology and the Argentinian Physics Association.
+Since 2010 he serves as a member of the Technical Program Committee of the International Powder Metallurgy Congress EuroPM, including the upcoming meeting EuroPM2020.
+He has made pioneering contributions in the processing of carbon nanotube - metal matrix composites, the injection moulding of titanium-niobium alloys and the 3D printing of nickel-free stainless steels.
+Among his major achievements are the powder injection moulding of titanium from titanium hydride, the net-shape processing of shape memory alloys, the additive manufacturing of fully dense hard metals and the invention of a novel variant of the three-dimensional printing technique: Solvent on Granule 3D Printing (SG-3DP).